-Incidents that increase your chance of neck sprain include:
+Factors that may raise your chance of getting a neck sprain are:

 American Orthopaedic Society for Sports Medicine